100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Larkin mobilises workers

-After moving to Dublin, Larkin starts to organise semi-skilled and unskilled workers within the city.
+After moving to Dublin, Larkin starts to organise workers within the city.
 His combination of strident trade unionism, passion for his members and organisational skill spawns a new description for his strategy: ‘Larkinism’.
 Employers across Ireland become increasingly alarmed at this new form of trade unionism.

 1914